 A consultative group representing different aspects of Diocesan life and experiences was set up to support engagement with the Living in Love and Faith resources.

-Throughout this time, many conversations have been happening at an individual, parish and deanery level.
+Throughout this time, many conversations happened at an individual, parish, and deanery level.

 The Church of England's Living in Love and Faith listening process closed at the end of April 2022.

 Two key roles were developed within the Diocese to help support the process: